pichristoph/eurollvm2022/liveDemo/README.md

 ### Running the examples

 Now, the examples can be run.
-Call JavaScript files with the command
+Call the JavaScript files with the commands

 ```shell
 js --polyglot --jvm --experimental-options --llvm.C++Interop=true Inherit.js